Saokian/Amalgam-NS/README.md

 #

-VAC bypass recommended
+  VAC bypass recommended.
-removed nosave from vars.h and that's pretty much it
+  Removed nosave from vars.h and that's pretty much it